Why Correcting Your Exams is the Key to Better Grades

 Marking and reviewing practice quizzes can build confidence.

-Answering your practice test quickly and correctly will build the confidence you need to ease concerns about your final exams.
+Answering your practice test quickly and correctly will build the confidence you need to ease concerns about your final exam.
 Replicating exam conditions and completing a problematic practice quiz can alleviate test anxiety and show you that you ARE prepared.
 Having the ability to quickly work with and recall concepts builds confidence.

 Imitate exam conditions as closely as possible.
 Put your books away, time yourself, and go somewhere unfamiliar.
 In doing this, you will be able to simulate the day of the final more accurately.